thang2162/react-native-tile-view/README.md

 tileHeight is optional and allows you to set the height of each tile.

+tileStyle is optional and allows you to overwrite the item container style for the tile.

 data is optional and where you put data you wish to be available in the tileContent

 ## Custom Styles - Details